-This will be done in the first instance by 111/GP.
-111 may book directly into GP system via GP Connect.
+This will be done in the first instance by 111/CCAS.
+However if patients phone their GP surgery then they should be dealt with by the practice and not redirected to 111.
+CCAS may book directly into GP system via GP Connect.